KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 ## Conclusion

 To leak secrets from GitHub Actions workflows vulnerable to command injection, we explored three different ideas: reading files and environment variables, intercepting network/process communication, and dumping memory.
 We leaked secrets of any shell action by reading its corresponding `.sh` file.
 Similarly, we read environment variables of JavaScript Actions to reveal secrets passed as input.
 However, these methods were not sufficient for all workflows: we couldn't access JavaScript actions that were defined in a step before our command injection step or that had a strict execution condition.
 Moreover, we couldn't do much with workflows that didn't reference secrets.
 From the network analysis, we knew that the _Runner.Listener_ received all the secrets at once.
 But network or IPC interception wouldn't work: the command injection runs after the job details are received, since it is part of the job's steps.
 Memory dumping _Runner.Listener_ proved to be the golden method.
 It revealed to us all the referenced secrets, in addition to a write-access GitHub access token.
 All this to prove one thing: that vulnerable workflows can't keep a secret.

+I would like to thank EdOverflow, Alvin Ng, Jeffrey Hertzog, and BBAC for helping me write this blogpost <3

 ## References